 Q: What happens to my security deposit?

 A: Your landlord must place your security deposit in a separate interest-bearing account.
 You should receive a receipt for your security deposit upon signing your lease and making initial payments that includes the bank name and account number where the funds are being held.
 The landlord must return the security deposit (plus interest accrued) 30 days after the end of your lease term and may only deduct funds for the following reasons: 1) Unpaid rent, 2) Damages beyond normal wear and tear, 3) Tenant’s percentage of property tax increase (if stated in the lease).
 If your landlord deducts money for damages, they must provide itemized receipts.
-More info here.
+More info on the City of Boston’s Housing Stability resource page here.
 If you do not receive your deposit or disagree with damages, contact your landlord in writing and send the letter via Certified Mail.

 Q: I’m having trouble with my landlord.
 Who can I speak to about this?

 A: We are here to help you navigate a conversation with your landlord.
-Email, call or stop by our office for advice to learn more about your rights as a renter.
+Contact our OCES team to learn about your rights as a renter.
 The City of Boston also has resources including the Boston Office of Housing Stability and Inspectional Services Department.
 You may call 3-1-1 for city support or download the BOS:311 app.
 Additional city and legal resources can be found under Boston Resources.